“Life should be easy” is a toxic belief.

 Discipline is a must to make your life easier and having a tried and tested routine makes it easier to be disciplined.

-Humans have an inherent fear for rejection and failure which hurts them greatly in modern times.
-Perhaps rejection or failure meant death in ancient times.
-This might be the reason why we are terrified of them.
+Humans have an inherent fear of rejection and failure which hurts them greatly in modern times.
+Rejection or failure increased the risk of death in ancient times which might be the reason why we are hardwired to be terrified of them.
 But these things aren’t fatal anymore.
 In fact, they are necessary.

-Ask any widely successful person and they will tell you that they failed and got rejected much more than they succeeded or got accepted.
+Ask any widely successful person and they will tell you that they failed and got rejected many times more than they succeeded or got accepted.

-We have an innate curiosity for the bad things that happen to other people.
+We have an innate curiosity for the bad things that happen to other people probably because we are hardwired to learn about and avoid the possible dangers that could harm us as well.
 The media exploits this for ratings and clicks.
 The media always play to your fears.

-15) Don’t compare your life to the life of others
+15. Don’t compare your life to the lives of others

 The reality is that the lives of most people suck.
 There’s no point in following what they are doing with their lives.